 - Join Date: Dec 2011

 I am guessing these benefits only applied to brewed green tea?

 What if I just bought a ****ty lipton bottle of green tea they have on campus?
 Could easily do that instead of drinking soda, I guess. **** is delicious.

 02-28-2013, 11:55 AM #266

 Green tea is excellent, especially when you drink it cold.
 I put it in a bottle of water and I make sure the lid is tightly closed, by doing this it make it soak faster

 Have been drinking a lot Green Tea recently.
 I'm only drinking 1 cup of coffee a day now.
 I'm defiantly noticing benefits since drinking Green Tea.
 Defiantly better for you in terms of health.

-"Grab your phucking nuts for once in your life.
+I'm going to buy some leafs soon and try it that way.
+I'm currently drinking via Teabags.
+Still good for you either way."Grab your phucking nuts for once in your life.
 Have some ownership, some credibility behind your words and actions.
 Mean what you say; do what you say.
 Follow through for something for one time in your life.
 ONE TIME, one time in your life.
 You will feel high a you've never felt before.
 When you follow through with things in life guys, you achieve the confidence & mentality that anything is possible"

 good post. i started to drink green tea when i read a similar article a while back. i just wanna tell you guys that pre-made green tea like Arizona green tea with honey and ginseng and stuff like that don't have the same effects. those are just mostly sugar water. most of the antioxidants are lost because of the processing.